Python – Itertools.starmap()

 Practical example of using starmap():

 Consider a list containing coordinates of various triangles.
-We are supposed to apply Pythagoras theorem and find out out which coordinates form a right-angled triangle.
+We are supposed to apply Pythagoras theorem and find output which coordinates form a right-angled triangle.
 It can be implemented as given below :

 tuples which form right angled triangle : [False, True, True, False, False]